 How do you know if you’re praising effort versus innate traits?
 Focus on the “before.”

-A child won the game because she’d been practicing the whole week, not because she’s a natural at soccer.
-Or you could tell she loves drawing because she worked on her picture for several days, not only because she produced a great piece of art.
+Your child won the game because she’d been practicing the whole week, not because she’s a natural at soccer.
+She loves drawing because she worked on her picture for several days, not only because she produced a great piece of art.

-Don’t just praise kids for the aftermath—the games won or the A’s on the tests.
+Don’t praise her for the aftermath only—the games won or the A’s on the tests.
 Instead, praise her for what it took to get her there.
 The perseverance to not give up when she stumbled on a jigsaw puzzle.
 The new strategy she found to dribble a soccer ball.
 The hours it took to get the train tracks put together just right.

-These are the types of skills worthy of praise your child needs to hear.
+These are the types of praise she needs to hear.
 Focus on the things she can control, not on traits she can’t.